-For each of the two forecasting approaches (full-subsets GAM and GAMM) we used the gam.predict function to generate annual survival estimates.
-The predictive performance of each of the top candidate models identified using the GAM and GAMM approaches were assessed using one-step ahead forecasting (where training data used for the prediction model were limited to all years before the prediction year, and an estimate was predicted for one-year ahead).
-Recent five-year predictions were compared to observed values using model evaluation statistics (Haeseker et al. 2008).
-These statistics may also be useful as common metrics to compare the predicted marine survivals in this forecast with alternate models derived by other scientists or managers during the finalization of forecasts for the 2022 return.
-Predicted marine survival for the 2022 return year (2021 ocean entry year) was provided as a mean and 95% confidence intervals from the selected model.
+For each of the two forecasting approaches (full-subsets GAM and GAMM) the gam.predict function is used to generate annual survival estimates.
+The predictive performance of each of the top candidate models using the GAM and GAMM approaches are assessed using one-step ahead forecasting (where training data used for the prediction model is limited to all years before the prediction year, and an estimate predicted for one-year ahead).
+Recent five-year predictions are compared to observed values using model evaluation statistics (Haeseker et al. 2008).
+These statistics may also be useful as common metrics to compare the predicted marine survivals in this forecast with alternate models derived by other scientists or managers during the finalization of forecasts for the 2023 return.
+Predicted marine survival for the 2023 return year (2022 ocean entry year) is provided as a mean and 95% confidence intervals from the selected model.